 You can also try some alternatives to over-the-counter medicines such as acupuncture, homeopathy, and herbal treatments.
 You should always talk to your doctor before starting any treatment to determine what your best option is.

 If avoiding triggers and over-the-counter medicine is not getting the job done, it might be time to see an allergist and talk about prescription-strength medication.
 You should still try to manage your allergy symptoms on your own, but prescriptions such as antihistamines, nasal steroids, and Leukotriene modifiers can provide additional relief.
 If all else fails, allergy shots can be used in addition to prescription medicine.
-As always, it is important to talk with your doctor to determine your best course of treatment.Johnston Health has primary care office in Clayton and Kenly.
-Call Clayton at 919-585-8850 or Kenly at 919-284-4149 to talk with a doctor about your allergies.
+As always, it is important to talk with your doctor to determine your best course of treatment.Find a primary care physician near you to discuss your allergies.